srajma/xatra/README.md

 ### Tooltip Notes

-The `note` parameter allows you to add additional information that appears in hover tooltips for Flag, River, Path, and Point objects.
+The `note` parameter allows you to add additional information that appears in hover tooltips for Flag, River, Path, Point, and Text objects.
 Notes are displayed in the format "Label — Note" in the tooltip and do not appear in map labels.

 ```python
 import xatra